 10 Tips for Clutter Control

-I might have an orderly space at work, but what people don’t know is that I deal with considerable clutter issues at home, where my family of four shares a 950-square-foot apartment with only one (albeit large) closet.
+My family of four shares a 950-square-foot apartment with only one (albeit large) closet.
 Here’s my advice on how to make the most of the space you have while keeping the chaos at bay.

 I am a notorious neat freak at the office.
 Not in the sense that seeing a speck of dirt on a surface makes me break out in hives, but I do keep my space quite spare and tidy.
 (And yes, I’m also that person who regularly cleanses her email inbox, doesn’t let notifications pile up on smartphone apps, and doesn’t have all kinds of stuff lying around in her car…minus the layer of Cheerio and Goldfish crumbs littering the floor beneath the two car seats in back.)
 Ahem.
 When the women from New Minimalism came to speak to our staff last month in preparation for our office move, my coworkers joked that I could skip the seminar—what could I possibly glean?